-Environment:

-Do I have the proper equipment?
+Environment: Do I have the proper equipment?
 Proper set-up?
 Is the area safe for doing the task?

-Worker:
+Assess the level of risk

-Am I in a positive frame of mind?
+Worker: Am I in a positive frame of mind?
 Am I using safe body movements to do the task?
 Do I have the skill?

-Individual Supported:
+Assess the level of risk

-Is the individual ready and able to receive care/support at this time?
+Individual Supported: Is the individual ready and able to receive care/support at this time?
 Have their care/support needs changed?

-For transfers and mobility:

-Is the transfer safe to do?

-Following the mobility decision support tool
+For transfers and mobility: Is the transfer safe to do?
+Following the mobility decision support tool Assess the level of risk